Kiruse/vite-plugin-preact-signals-transformer/plugin/README.md

 # Preact Signals Transformer for Vite/Rollup
 This Vite/Rollup plugin automatically injects `useSignals()` calls into React components that use Preact signals, as well as the necessary `import` statements.

 This is a very rudimentary plugin that does not check if a component even uses signals.
-It just adds `useSignals()` to every single component.
-You can selectively disable injection by adding a `// @noSignals` comment before the function.
+It just adds `useSignals()` to every single detected component.

 ## Installation
 Install with your favorite package manager's equivalent of: